Slipper Socks Double IPA

 Dry hopping is the process of adding hops to a beer which will impart more hop flavor and aroma in your beer.

-1. At day 14 of Fermentation, you will add the remaining Packets of Summit, Apollo, Centennial, Columbus, and Simcoe hops.
+1. At day 14 of Fermentation, you will add the remaining Packets ½ packets of Simcoe, Centennial hops, and the 1 & ½ packet of Columbus Hops.
 Using clean scissors open each packet of hops.
 Carefully remove the lid from your fermenter and dump the pellet hops in.
 Quickly close the lid.

 After 21 days, taste a small sample to determine if the beer is fully fermented and ready to bottle.
 If it tastes like flat beer, it is ready.
 If it’s sweet, then it’s not ready.
 Let it ferment for 3 more days (24 total).
 At this point, it is time to bottle.
 Do not let it sit in the fermenter for longer than 24 days total.